Shop Now

 Is Yogurt Good For Dogs?

 Yogurt; it has many positive connotations!
 We know, for us humans, the ample health benefits it can offer us.
-From being a natural source of nutrients (including vitamin B, D, B12, calcium, and potassium) to supporting our digestive health, yogurt has been touted as a miracle food for many years…
+From being a natural source of nutrients (including vitamins B, D, B12, calcium, and potassium) to supporting our digestive health, yogurt has been touted as a miracle food for many years…

 But does it offer the same health benefits for our furry companions?